 Responsibility for Fines

-Once you have registered online and completed an online captains exam, you are locked in to play for the upcoming season.
+Once you have registered online, your team is set to play for the upcoming season.
 The vast majority of our IM sports are FREE to play.
 But, when you fail to show up for a scheduled game or match (including the playoffs) or decide after 5:00 pm on the final day of the registration period to drop out of our league, there is a fine that is assessed to the team captain.

 Intramural Sports coordinates managing and scheduling over 300 teams in some of our sports.
 Cancelations and no-shows have a negative impact on our leagues and other participating teams.
 You never want to show up for a game and not have anyone to play.
 The cancelation and forfeit fines serve as an additional deterrent to teams deciding not to play.
 Good captains have plenty of spare players, so make sure you've recruited enough so that you don't go into panic mode when a teammate cannot make a game at the last minute.

-Fines are $20 to drop out of a league after the captains exam deadline or $30 when your team simply does not show up for a game without properly notifying the Intramural Sports Office.
+Fines are $20 to drop out of a league after the registration period ends or $30 when your team simply does not show up for a game without properly notifying the Intramural Sports Office.
 Read more about our cancelation and forfeit fines online.
 But know that as long as your team shows up for all of its scheduled games, your IM experience will always be free of fines!

 Inform Your Teammates of Rules

-Once you've taken the online exam, you'll have the basic information you need to tell your teammates before the season.
-Remind them of equipment and uniform requirements (proper shorts for flag football, for example).
+Remind your team members of equipment and uniform requirements (proper shorts for flag football, for example).
 You may want to coordinate shirt colors.
 Explain special IM playing rules for the sport.
-Remind them to bring their FSUCard to check-in and to arrive early to complete the check-in process.
+Remind them to bring their FSUCard to check-in and to arrive early to the game site to complete the check-in process.

 And, don't forget to mention our sportsmanship requirements to your teammates.
 Good sportsmanship is our number one priority and a required sportsmanship score is required to advance to the playoffs.
 You would hate to have one teammate cost your team a chance to continue playing our league.